 Focused, Driven and Motivated

-At SuperCamp, it begins by instilling the love of learning in students.
+At SuperCamp, it begins by instilling a love of learning in students.
 In turn, this produces self-motivated learners.
-We teach students about setting goals and, equally as important, how to overcome barriers in life, school and work that can impede the ability or conviction to achieve goals.
-They experience success moment, moving out of their comfort zones and breaking through barriers, which helps inspire them with the knowledge that through hard work and commitment, they can achieve their goals.
+We teach students about setting goals and, equally as important, how to overcome barriers in life, school, and work that can impede their ability or conviction to achieve goals.
+They experience success moments as they move out of their comfort zones and break through barriers, which helps inspire them with the knowledge that through hard work and commitment, they can achieve their goals.

 Critical Thinking is defined as the intellectually disciplined process of actively and skillfully conceptualizing, applying, analyzing, synthesizing, and/or evaluating information gathered from, or generated by, observation, experience, reflection, reasoning, or communication, as a guide to belief and action.
 If this sounds like something a leader can do, you’re right.
 We show students at SuperCamp that success requires more than basic knowledge of facts; it also involves the ability to process information and interpret outcomes from past experience to effectively problem solve in the moment.
 Acquiring this critical thinking skill enables our graduates to distinguish themselves from others.

 Role Model and Mentor